M3 Business Engine is a multi-local ERP system, making time zone handling a vital part of the solution.

 Based on the above, we consider every warehouse in M3 BE to be working in the local time zone.
 Thus, everything that is planned and entered locally is also registered with local time values.
 For example, this means that the material planning (MITPLO) contains the local time for every warehouse.
 Manufacturing orders and planned operations are also planned in the local time and therefore referring to the warehouse time zone.

-The &SYS time zone defines where the servers are located in relation to UTC. movexDate() and movexTime() are always considered to relate to the &SYS time zone.
+The &SYS time zone defines where the server is located in relation to UTC.
+Take note that for M3 CE, the server time is in UTC and therefore, &SYS should always be 0 hours from UTC. movexDate() and movexTime() are always considered to relate to the &SYS time zone.
 RGDT, RGTM, and LMDT are stored in the database in the &SYS (Example: these fields are always displayed as server times without conversion).

 LMTS is a time stamp in milliseconds in the UTC time zone.